Snehalatha14/Price_Hive_Project/README.md

 - View prices and availability for each product.
 - Compare prices from different stores.
 - User-friendly interface for easy navigation.

+## Technologies Used
+- HTML: Markup language for structuring the website content.
+- CSS: Styling language for designing the website layout and appearance.
+- JavaScript: Programming language for implementing interactive features and functionality.
+- XAMPP: Local server environment for hosting the website during development.
+- PHP: Server-side scripting language for handling server-side logic and database interactions.

+## Website Link

+You can visit the live platform here: [Product Price Compariosn Website](https://price-hive-project.vercel.app/)

 ## Usage
 1. Set up a local server environment using XAMPP: